eilandx/eilandx.github.io/_posts/2024-08-12-homelab-part2.md

 ### Testing the infrastructure

 To test the infrastructure, you can try to access adguard in your homelab using the domain name.
-Remeber to set the DNS server in your network configuration to the IP address of the RPI with the DNS server.
+Remember to set the DNS server in your network configuration to the IP address of the RPI with the DNS server.

-> Note: the connection should be using SSL, if you don't have a valid SSL certificate, your browser will show a warning.
+> Note: the connection should be using https, if you don't have a valid certificate, your browser will show a warning.
 You can ignore this warning.
 > If your infrastructure is not working as expected, review part 1 and make sure that the Proxy server is correctly configured.
 {: .prompt-tip }